Washington, D.C.› Nightlife

-The capital’s most renowned theater covers the entire realm of performing arts: Ballet, opera, plays, musicals, modern dance, jazz, classical and chamber music, and children’s theater all take the stage at this magnificent complex overlooking the Potomac River.
+The capital’s most renowned theater covers the entire realm of performing arts: Presentations of ballet, opera, plays, musicals, modern dance, jazz, hip hop, comedy, classical and chamber music, and children’s theater all take the stage at this magnificent complex overlooking the Potomac River.
 The setting is gorgeous, the productions superb.
-As a living memorial to President John F. Kennedy, the Center considers itself the nation’s theater and is committed to fulfilling the president’s mission to make the performing arts available to everyone.
+As a living memorial to President John F. Kennedy, the Center is committed to fulfilling the president’s mission to make the performing arts available to everyone.
 The Center’s 3,000+ annual productions draw more than 3 million people.

 Visit the KenCen to attend a performance, for sure, but also consider stopping by for one of the free guided tours, which take place throughout the day.
-Finish the visit by attending the free “Millennium Stage” performance, mostly concerts, but also dance, theater, comedy, and other forms of entertainment, staged every single evening at 6pm in the Grand Foyer, each night featuring a different act, local artists mostly, but nationally known and international performers, too, and often performers appearing on a main stage later that evening.
+Finish the visit by attending a free “Millennium Stage” performance, mostly concerts, but also dance, theater, comedy, and other forms of entertainment, staged every single evening at 6pm in the Grand Foyer, each night featuring a different act, local artists sometimes, but nationally known and international performers, too, and often performers appearing on a main stage later that evening.

 Otherwise, expect to pay ticket prices that range from $20 for a family concert to $300 for opera; most tickets cost between $45 and $150.

 Map2700 F St. NW Washington, D.C.